sedwin928/open-gsa-redesign/_apidocs/business-services.md

 ## Overview
-Business Services to the Public Users to receive Contract and Referential data.
+Federal Government Agencies report their Procurement Data to legacy FPDS-NG via their certified COTS/GOTS Contract Writing Systems (CWS).

-* Public Users are the type of users that are not associated with a Federal Government agency and that do not post data to FPDS-NG.
+Both Federal Government Agencies and Public Users search for Procurement Data and Referential Data in legacy FPDS-NG.
+Legacy FPDS-NG accepts
-* Public Users must send User ID, Password and Service Originator ID in their Web Service requests sent to legacy FPDS-NG.
+User ID, Password and Service Originator ID from the users, and performs User Authentication and Authorization.

 ## Getting Started